Limbach Remains A High Conviction Idea For 2017

 3. We believe there is a high probability of Limbach making an acquisition in 2017.
 With the balance sheet now cleaned up, we expect increased attention to M&A.

 We have heard Limbach CEO Charlie Bacon state multiple times that Limbach is not a platform company.
 We're fine with that.
-After Valeant (NYSE:VRX) and its price gauging, "platform company" is something of a dirty word.
+After Valeant (NYSE:VRX) and its price gouging, "platform company" is something of a dirty word.
 However, as the saying goes, there's a time and a place for everything.
 In the case of Limbach, Mr. Bacon has indicated that they are looking for acquisitions which are a strategic and cultural fit that can be acquired for ~4x EBITDA.

 We think trading at 9x EBITDA in the public market, and buying for 4x is a pretty compelling arbitrage, especially under the stewardship of someone like Mr. Bacon (and his team) who we view as disciplined and conservative (two other words that we've heard him say countless times) and a good steward of capital.